 For students who: are seeking information about transfer issues, programs, counseling, advising and referrals to four-year institutions of higher learning.
-Services provided: Provide access to information about Transfer Center services.
+Services provided: 1.
+Provide access to information about Transfer Center services 2.
 Distribution of informational materials concerning CALIFORNIA and all OUT-OF-STATE public and private four-year colleges and universities; including historically black colleges and universities.
-Refer transfer students to four-year or vocational college- university advising Counseling with SCC Transfer Center counselor.
-Appointments with UC Davis or CSU Sacramento representatives.
-Hours: Transfer Center in located on the 2 nd floor of the 400 Building, Room 437.
-Hours are set and posted each semester.
+3. Refer transfer students to four-year or vocational collegeuniversity advising. .
+4. Counseling with SCC Transfer Center counselor.
+5. Appointments with UC Davis or CSU Sacramento representatives.
+Transfer Center in located on the 1st floor of the 400 Building.
+Hours: Hours are set and posted each semester.
 Please contact the Counseling Center (707) 864-7101 or the Transfer Center (707) 864-7158 for the schedule of hours.
 Other Information: The Transfer Center's programs and services are primarily designed as a reference center which is open to all students, staff and community members.
-Information and materials available include catalogs, online college catalogs, articulation agreements, a schedule of transfer workshops and college- university visitations, applications for California public institutions of higher learning, and transfer programs.
+Information and materials available include catalogs, online college catalogs, articulation agreements, a schedule of transfer workshops and collegeuniversity visitations, applications for California public institutions of higher learning, and transfer programs.
+Tutoring Center For students who: are currently attending Solano Community College and are enrolled in the course for which assistance is requested.
+Services provided: Free tutoring scheduled on a weekly appointment basis for the entire semester or one-time only appointments as needed.
+Tutoring Specialist, Building 400, 2nd Floor, ext.
+4445 For more information contact: Veteran's Affairs Office want to receive educational assistance from the Veterans For students who: Administration.
+Services provided: 1.
+Academic counseling.
+2. Processing of VA paperwork.
+Amy Utt, Veterans Specialist, Building 400, 2nd Floor, Ext.
+4507 For more information contact: